Find the best prices on the drinks you want, enjoy exclusive voucher codes and make amazing savings

 Amidst lots of excitement and some perturbation from the Californians, further research was undertaken, and it emerged, recently, that both Primitivo and Zinfandel originate from a barely known, and even less pronounceable Croatian grape variety, Crljevak Kasteljanski, which was brought to both southern Italy and California, by Croatian immigrants.
 Therefore whilst it has now been proved not to be identical, the links are unquestionable, and there are many similarities in style.

 The powerful, dark skinned grape Zinfandel is grown extensively in California.
-History has now proved that it is fact the Primitivo grape, but although a few Californian producers leapt onto the bandwagon in the wake of Southern Italy’s Primitivo rise in popularity, the majority have stayed true to the name that they have always called this grape, that they believed for years, was unique to California.
+Whilst a few Californian producers leapt onto the bandwagon in the wake of Southern Italy’s Primitivo rise in popularity, the majority have stayed true to the name that they have always called this grape, that they believed for years, was unique to California.

 For decades California produced millions of gallons of jug wine, dry and sweet red wines and sweet Rose from this grape, which was not well known, and difficult to market.
-It was in the 1970s that the phenomenon that was to become ‘White Zinfandel Blush’ was first created.
-During the massive wine sales explosion of the 80s and 90s, love it or hate it, the brand ‘white Zinfandel blush’ has to be one of the most successful and longest lasting launches and trends, above and beyond almost all of the exciting new wines that were hitting our shores from around the world – with the only exception being the spectacular early success of ‘Brand Australia’, which really did take the country by storm.
+It was in the 1970s that the phenomenon that was to become ‘White Zinfandel’ was first created.
+During the massive wine sales explosion of the 80s and 90s, love it or hate it, the power of the name ‘white Zinfandel’ has to be one of the most successful and longest lasting launches and trends in the wine world.

 Today Zinfandel is still used to produce millions of bottles of sweet blush wine, mainly for the huge big brand boys of California.
 It’s also used as a blending wine in the cheaper Californian reds, and also to produce soft, easy – drinking, juicy reds, which an edge of sweetness.